 Mr. Samuel Caster, the Company's Chairman of the Board and former Chief Executive Officer, founded MannaRelief Ministries in 1999 and served as its Chairman from 1999 through August 2007.
 MannaRelief is a 501(c)(3) charitable organization that provides charitable services for children.
 Donald Herndon, the Company's Vice President of Field Services, also served on MannaRelief's board of directors through August 2007.
-Mr. Herndon is the brother-in-law of Mr. Caster and the brother-in-law of Terry L. Persinger, the Company's Chief Executive Officer and President and a member of the Company's Board of Directors.
+Mr. Herndon is the brother-in-law of Mr. Caster and the brother-in-law of Terry L. Persinger, formerly the Company's Chief Executive Officer and President and a former member of the Company's Board of Directors.
+Mr. Persinger resigned as Chief Executive Officer and President on June 16, 2008, and resigned from the Company's board of directors effective June 19, 2008.

 Historically, the Company has made cash donations to MannaRelief, sold products to MannaRelief at cost plus shipping and handling charges, and shipped products purchased by MannaRelief to its chosen recipients.
 In addition, certain Company employees and consultants periodically volunteer to work or host various fundraising projects and events for MannaRelief at no cost to MannaRelief.
-The Company has made cash donations and sold products to MannaRelief, at cost plus shipping and handling, as follows for the three months ended March 31:
+The Company has made cash donations and sold products to MannaRelief, at cost plus shipping and handling, as follows for the three and six months ended June 30:

-2008 2007

-Sold Products \$ 0.2 million \$ 0.2 million

-Cash Donations \$ 0.2 million \$ 0.2 million
+Three i nonths Six m onths 2008 2007 2008 2007 Sold Products \$ 0.2 million \$ 0.2 million \$ 0.4 million \$ 0.4 million Cash Donations \$ 0.1 million \$ 0.2 million \$ 0.3 million \$ 0.4 million